Football in Cuba

 Football in Cuba is run by the Asociación de Fútbol de Cuba.
 The association administers the national teams, as well as the Campeonato Nacional.

 Football has been very popular among young people and the new generations in Cuba, being among two most popular national sports.
 Approximately 40% of the people in Cuba are considered association football fans.

 History

 The first recorded football match in Cuba was in 1901.
 Football has struggled as sport in Cuba since Baseball is the number one sport in the country.
-Since the 21st Century football has enjoyed a surge of popularity amongst the youth since Raúl Castro eased restrictions media, allowing international football to be televised starting with the 2010 World Cup.

-La Liga and particularly Real Madrid and Barcelona are popular amongst the youth.
+Since the beginning of the 21st century, football has enjoyed a surge of popularity amongst the youth since Raúl Castro eased restrictions media.
+This has allowed for international football to be televised, starting with the 2010 World Cup.
+La Liga, and particularly Real Madrid and Barcelona are popular amongst the youth.

 Professional football

 Professional sports have been forbidden by the Cuban government since 1961, but in 2016, Maikel Reyes became the first Cuban to be allowed to sign a professional contract with a foreign team when he joined Mexican third-tier side Cruz Azul Premier.
 Until then, Cuban footballers who played professionally had done so without approval of the country's football association and after fleeing the country.